jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             assert True is not None

+  the test passes

-  the terminal shows green again.
-I add a failing line using the assertIsNone_ :ref:`method<functions>`
+* I use the assertIsNone_ :ref:`method<functions>`

   .. code-block:: python
+    :lineno-start: 6
+    :emphasize-lines: 9

         def test_assertion_error_w_none(self):
             assert None is None